aleqss/2ID60-Assignment-2/README.md

 2. Create a new sqlite3 database using the command given below
 3. Add the list of primes obtained through primes.sh to that database
 4. Run `npm install` inside the web directory
-5. Run `node planner` outside the web directory
+5. Run `node web` outside the web directory

 ## Implementation notes
 ### Database schema: